tdlazoen/modern_era_philosophy/README.md

 # Web Scraping
 The first step in the process was data collection.
 Both philosopher data and document data was needed to obtain insights through the analysis.
 Eleven websites were scraped in total, resulting in the collection of data on over 200 philosophers and about 500 documents.
 These numbers were later lowered during the data cleaning process.

-Three sites had blocked me for short periods of time - <a href="https://www.gutenberg.org/wiki/Philosophy_(Bookshelf)">Project Gutenberg</a>, [Sacred Texts](http://sacred-texts.com/phi/), and the [Sophia Project](http://www.sophia-project.org/classical-philosophy.html).
-However, I had already obtained the data I needed from Sacred Texts and the Sophia Project when they blocked me, and I discovered a python package specifically made for Project Gutenberg that allowed for me to obtain their documents.
+I began by scraping for philosopher data, and then using the names I had collected scraped websites for documents by each respective philosopher.

 ### Challenges
 There were many challenges associated with the data collection process including, the largest being that it is difficult to find the full text of philosophical documents available for free online.
 There was no go-to resource or database containing a large portion of the data I needed.
 The web scraping was truly a process of searching and scraping the edges of the web for the data I needed.

+Three sites had blocked me for short periods of time - <a href="https://www.gutenberg.org/wiki/Philosophy_(Bookshelf)">Project Gutenberg</a>, [Sacred Texts](http://sacred-texts.com/phi/), and the [Sophia Project](http://www.sophia-project.org/classical-philosophy.html).
+However, I had already obtained the data I needed from Sacred Texts and the Sophia Project when they blocked me, and I discovered a python package specifically made for Project Gutenberg that allowed for me to obtain their documents.

 <img align="left" src="visualizations/slide_vis/emt_pdf.png" width="70%">